How To Make Goat Milk Paneer (and a few meditations on place and purpose)

 After about an hour of sorting itself out, the curds in the cheese cloth will have kicked out a lot of the whey and water and will have formed a lovely cheesy lump.
 Squoosh it together to drain a little more, then form a pleasing shape still within the cheese cloth and weigh it down for a few more hours of draining.
 I used a full kettle after mooshng it into a vague rectangle.

-12 thoughts on “How To Make Goat Milk Paneer (and a few meditations on place and purpose)”
+12 responses to “How To Make Goat Milk Paneer (and a few meditations on place and purpose)”

 Just one question – how many litres of goats’ milk is allowed in your luggage allowance when you come back to Shanghai?